intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 lscpu_path_cmd = command -v lscpu
 lscpu located here: /usr/bin/lscpu
 Ran inference with batch size 100
-Log location outside container: /home/myuser/intelai/models/benchmarks/common/tensorflow/logs/benchmark_resnet50_inference_fp32_20190104_213452.log
+Log location outside container: {--output-dir value}/benchmark_resnet50_inference_fp32_20190104_213452.log
 ```

-Note that the `--verbose` flag can be added to any of the above commands
+Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands
-to get additional debug output.
+to get additional debug output or change the default output location..